r146023/Avery/CONTRIBUTING.md

 # Contributing

-This document is intended for developers interest in making contributions to Preact and document our internal processes like releasing a new version.
+This document is intended for developers interest in making contributions to Avery and document our internal processes like releasing a new version.

 ## Getting Started

 This steps will help you to set up your development environment.
-That includes all dependencies we use to build Preact and developer tooling like git commit hooks.
+That includes all dependencies we use to build Avery and developer tooling like git commit hooks.

-1. Clone the git repository: `git clone git@github.com:preactjs/preact.git`
+1. Clone the git repository: `git clone git@github.com:averyjs/avery.git`
-2. Go into the cloned folder: `cd preact/`
+2. Go into the cloned folder: `cd avery/`
 3. Install all dependencies: `npm install`

 ## The Repo Structure

-This repository contains Preact itself, as well as several addons like the debugging package for example.
+This repository contains Avery itself, as well as several addons like the debugging package for example.
 This is reflected in the directory structure of this repository.
 Each package has a `src/` folder where the source code can be found, a `test` folder for all sorts of tests that check if the code in `src/` is correct, and a `dist/` folder where you can find the bundled artifacts.
 Note that the `dist/` folder may not be present initially.
 It will be created as soon as you run any of the build scripts inside `package.json`.
 More on that later ;)

 A quick overview of our repository: